uio-bmi/IN-BIOSx000/index.md

 Lectures and practical sessions will be held Monday to Friday, 17th to 28th of October, 2022 (weeks 42 and 43).
 Course days are usually from 09.15 to 17.00.
 There will be a lunch break each day from 12.00 to 13.15.

 In the table below, teachers are indicated with their initials and listed in the following section.
+Teaching assistant Ghadi al Hajj will help during the exercises.

 | Time          | Session (Teacher) |
 | ------------- | ----------------- |